-After 79 hours of research, including new 2016 tests on a half dozen heaters and comparisons among 72 competitors, our longtime winners have prevailed: the Lasko 754200 Ceramic Heater with Adjustable Thermostat is the best for small rooms and the De’Longhi EW7507EB is the best for larger rooms.
+After 85 hours of research, including tests of nearly three dozen heaters and comparisons of 80 different competitors over the past six years, we still think the Lasko 754200 Ceramic Heater with Adjustable Thermostat is the best space heater for for small rooms and the De’Longhi EW7507EB is the best for bigger rooms.

 We do our best to stay on top of prices.

 If something's changed, let us know.

 If you need to quickly warm up small spaces of a hundred square feet or less, nothing can beat the Lasko 754200 Ceramic Heater with Adjustable Thermostat for its low price, compact size, light (3-pound) weight, rapid performance, ease of use, and great warranty—though this heater is a bit noisy because of its fan.
 It’s roughly the same size as a loaf of bread, so it’ll easily travel between rooms and fit almost anywhere.
 The Lasko 754200 was the third-fastest heater we tested this year, but that race was close, and the Lasko costs a lot less than the two models that beat it.
 With its proven reliability, affordability, and excellent heating ability, the Lasko has been our pick for small rooms for more than four years and multiple updates to this guide.
 Several staff members have owned this machine for multiple winters with no complaints.

 If you can’t get the Lasko, we suggest the Honeywell UberHeat HCE200W.
 The UberHeat was the fastest heater we tested this year and it raised the temperature of our test area higher than any others—at 89.4 degrees Fahrenheit after 120 minutes of operation, it was 2 degrees higher than the nearest competitor.
 It’s not our pick because of price—usually about $10 more than the Lasko—and to a lesser extent because it’s louder and it’s a new product with an unproven record on reliability.